Spoke Talk: How do you use your bike

 But bikes aren’t just toys; they’re a useful tool.
 Bikes are a great transportation option, especially for shorter distances, and you can carry a surprising amount on them.
 Maybe the idea of biking to work or for errands intrigues you, but you’re a little nervous about how to make that happen?
 Start with short trips on routes you know well and are comfortable riding.
 The Core Trail is a great resource for getting from one side of town to the other, so that you aren’t biking in traffic the entire trip.
 Try just going to the movies or biking to dinner.
 As you gain confidence, see where else you can ride.
 Summer is a great time to expand your options.

 Almost any bike can be used as a commuter ride, and all you might need is a backpack for a change of clothes or your lunch.
 If you want to haul more, a rear rack with baskets or panniers will make a huge difference.
 I can manage to tote up to three full grocery bags of food home, as long as the third bag has items that are light and somewhat rigid.

 A front rack adds even more cargo capacity.
-There are specific cargo bikes which will allow you to carry more groceries, bulkier objects or even small children.
-Bike trailers are also available, through they're probably overkill for daily use.
+There are specific cargo bikes, which will allow you to carry more groceries, bulkier objects or even small children.
+Bike trailers also are available, though probably overkill for daily use.

 Biking on errands is a great way to get in a short workout, as well as add fun to those mundane trips.
 You also get great parking, since you can always get much closer to the door and can lock your bike almost anywhere.